sharvaridesh/event-women-in-ai-hackathon/README.md

 ```
 where the `rank` terms denote the team's ranking for a given judge and criterion.
 The final score per team is the average of team scores across judges.
 What this means is that the winning team must score highly across all 3 criteria with a consensus across judges.

-We will provide a breakdown of team scores by final score and each criterion separately.
+We will provide a breakdown of team scores by final score and score per criterion separately (naturally, with error bars).

 ## Prizes
 * First prize: ???